 How can document scanning support your business in becoming GDPR compliant?

-As highlighted in our introduction to GDPR blog, changes to the Data Protection Act come into force in May 2018 with the implementation of the General Data Protection Regulation (GDPR).
+As highlighted in our introduction to GDPR blog, changes to the Data Protection Act came into force in May 2018 with the implementation of the General Data Protection Regulation (GDPR).
 In our latest blog, we’re sharing insight on how document scanning should play a pivotal role in your organisations journey to becoming GDPR compliant.

 With the focus of GDPR primarily focusing on how data is digitally stored and secured, consideration around how an organisation takes care of its paper-based records is often overlooked.